Akuli/asda/docs/syntax.md

     The finally part consists of the keyword `finally` followed by a block.
     It works like in most other programming lanuages.

+- **Class statements** consist of `class Foo(Bar baz):` followed by zero or more newline-separated `void` keywords or method definitions.
+    Here the `void` keyword is like the void statement, documented in [one-line-ish statements];
+    it does nothing.
+    `Foo` is the name of the class, and it can be any [identifier].

+    The `Bar baz` part is like the similar part in function definitions, documented in [expressions without operators or calls].
+    It defines the arguments of the constructor.
+    Each constructor argument is set to an attribute with a similar name when an instance of the class is created.

+    Each method definition consists of the keyword `method`, a method name [identifier], and the rest is a function definition.

 - All [one-line-ish statements] are also statements.